No Retirement Tax States

 The natural beauty of towering pine forests, majestic rivers and granite mountains make South Dakota one of nature's wonderlands.
 There are also some of the most magnificent manmade creations, such as the Mount Rushmore National Memorial and the Minuteman Missile National Historic Site.
 South Dakota has very hot summers and very cold winters.
 The average summer temperatures range in the mid-70s, with winter temperatures in the low teens and single digits.

 Bordered by Canada, Oregon, Idaho and the Pacific Ocean, Washington's climate and average temperatures vary greatly from the west to the east.
 Many people consider this Pacific Northwest area to be one of the most beautiful places in the world.
 From the rugged coastline to the mountains of the Cascades and Rockies, natural wonders are everywhere.

 If you are looking for a scenic landscape combined with southern hospitality, Tennessee may be the retirement spot for you.
-With a mild to moderate climate, the average winter temperatures range in the low-40s, and summer temperatures average in the 80s.
-Home to the Great Smokey Mountains, this beautiful state has four distinct seasons.
+With a mild-to-moderate climate, the average winter temperatures range in the low-40s, and summer temperatures average in the 80s.
+Home to the Great Smoky Mountains, this beautiful state has four distinct seasons.

 Part of the New England region, New Hampshire's beauty is magnificent.
 The average summer temperatures in Concord range in the high-60s to low-70s, while winter temperatures average in the 20s.
 With a rugged coastline, mighty mountains and beautiful rivers and lakes, New Hampshire encompasses all of nature's bounty.